lambdamikel/picoram-ultimate/README.md

 - Easy build & installation: PicoRAM 6116 uses pre-assembled
-  off-the-shelf modules and through-hole components only, and no (destructive) modifications to the Microprofessor are required.
+  off-the-shelf modules and through-hole components only, and no (destructive) modifications to the SBCs are required (e.g., trace cuts).
+It may be necessary to install chip sockets though.

 ## User Interface